I beg to move,

 My hon.
 Friend the Member for Stockport (Ann Coffey), who is nothing less than an expert on this issue—and has worked on it over many years, in particular on the vulnerability of looked-after children—gave some great examples of good practice in this area on criminal behaviour orders and child abduction warnings.
 She made the very sensible case for treatment under trafficking legislation.

 My hon.
 Friend the Member for Lewisham East (Heidi Alexander) gave a very thoughtful and emotional contribution, again distinguishing between victims and offenders, who should face the true sanctions that this horrendous crime deserves.
 She laid out the scale of the problem in just one borough and police force area out of 32.
 She made some important points about the Modern Slavery Act, which I will come on to, and the difficulties of prosecutions under that Act, and about how relevant it is for this offence, which is nothing less than slavery.
 I know how useful it has been as a deterrent in Merseyside, which has had some success in prosecuting offenders under the Act, because those gang members have not been treated as big kingpins in prison.
 They have been treated differently under the Modern Slavery Act and been isolated in prison and it has served as a deterrent for other people who could potentially be involved.
-We absolutely support the hon.
-Lady’s call for a review of that legislation.
+We absolutely support my hon.
+Friend’s call for a review of that legislation.

 We have heard shocking examples of the practice from around the country.
 We know that London is the biggest metropolitan supplier of this crime, but the National Crime Agency has found that 38 of the 41 forces in England and Wales have identified this form of exploitation taking place in their area.
 The Children’s Society estimates that 4,000 children are at risk from this crime every year across England and Wales.